-- Reduced recidivism.
+- Reduced recidivism

-- Reduced use of and length of stay in detention.
+- Reduced use of and length of stay in detention

-- Improved educational performance.
+- Improved educational performance

-- Increased involvement in pro-social activities.
+- Increased involvement in pro-social activities

-- Improved behavioral health functioning.
+- Improved behavioral health functioning

-- Increased stability in home or placement.
+- Increased stability in home or placement

-- Improved family functioning.

-- Ensured connection to supportive, caring adult.

-- Increased development of social competencies.
+- Improved family functioning - Reduction of overrepresentation of minority youth - Ensured connection to supportive, caring adult(s) - Increased development of social competencies

-As discussed in detail in the Guidebook, the determination of youth and family outcomes also requires the identification of specific performance measures.
-This enables each jurisdiction to drive staff activity directly toward achievement of outcomes through performance measurement.
+As discussed in detail in the Guidebook, the determination of youth and family outcomes also requires the identification of specific staff performance measures.
+This enables each jurisdiction to drive staff activity directly toward achievement of identified outcomes through performance measurement.
 The Technical Assistance Workbook contemplates that this critical cross-system discussion on outcomes occurs at the outset of the dual status work.